bz-next/bz-next.github.io/index.md

 BZ-Next is still in heavy development, so releases are expected to be buggy.
 Windows releases will be made available for download on the [Releases](releases) page.
 Linux users, please build from source.
 Instructions are found on the [Building](building) page.

+## What version of OpenGL do I need?

+The current goal is to aim for support for OpenGL 2.1, OpenGL ES 2.0, and WebGL 2.
+Some features might only be supported on more capable platforms.
+Currently, the development build may not function on all platforms.
+Help us test it out!

 # Development updates: